United States Coast Guard Training Center Cape May: Additional roles

 In addition to its role as the sole accession point for the Coast Guard's enlisted corps, TRACENCM contains the Coast Guard's recruiter and company commander (i.e. "drill instructor") programs.

 Personnel from TRACENCM's ceremonial guard are often called upon by various civic and veterans' organizations to provide an active duty, uniformed military presence at numerous functions throughout the year (e.g. Veterans Day, Memorial Day).

 The TRACEN maintains its own active duty and reservist staffed military fire and police departments, as well as ambulance service, that are frequently called for mutual aid in the local areas.

 TRACENCM is also home for and provides logistical support to over a dozen tenant commands.
 These tenant commands in turn perform support and operational missions that include: Search and Rescue; Military Readiness; Port & Environmental Safety; Commercial Vessel Safety; Enforcement of Laws and Treaties; Marine Environmental Response; Military Readiness; Recreational Boating Safety; Aids to Navigation; and Waterways Management.
 Members of the United States Coast Guard Reserve drill at USCG Station Cape May.

-Locally, there is a robust United States Coast Guard Auxiliary presence that plays an integral part in many aspects of maritime, navigational and maritime life in the greater Training Center community.
+Locally, there exists a United States Coast Guard Auxiliary that supplements maritime and navigational aspects of the greater Training Center community.

 Delaware Military Academy has their Basic Leadership Training at the center.